fbielejec/fbielejec.github.io/_posts/2018-03-14-shadow-cljs-cider.md

 ## <a name="shadow-cljs.edn">shadow-cljs.edn

 Start by creating a `shadow-cljs.edn`, a config file which specifies build targets.
-In this example we will have two builds there, an `:app` or *main* build and `:ci` (a test build):
+In this example we will have two builds there, an `:app` build and `:ci` (a test build):

 ```clojure
 {:lein true